E-commerce

 Codes, automatic discounts, or manual amounts

-Consistency with your commercial policy
+Consistency with your sales policy

 Shipping

-Predefined, custom, local delivery, or pickup rate
+Predefined, custom, local, or pickup rate

 Customer address required for location-based rates